 Along with some noticeable restrictions, here’s a final quick summary of what United Basic Economy includes:

-• Only one personal item (sized 17 inches × 10 inches × 9 inches) allowed
+• Only one personal item (sized 17 inches by 10 inches by 9 inches) allowed

 • Can’t upgrade to Economy Plus or First Class

-• Seat is assigned to you at the check-in counter, or you can pay extra for a seat assignment
+• Seats are automatically assigned at check-in, or you can pay extra for a seat assignment

 • Last boarding group

-• Flights can be canceled for a voucher minus a $99 fee on domestic roundtrips (or $199 for long-haul international)
+• Flights can be canceled for a voucher minus a $99 fee on domestic roundtrips (or $199 for long-haul international trips)

 • Unable to check-in online or via the app unless you pay for checked luggage